 A new report from Deloitte, ‘Survival of the Fittest: Defining Future Leaders in Asset Management’ has outlined five bold changes asset management groups will need to make in order to remain competitive.

-The Financial Conduct Authority (FCA) has published an Interim Report to the Asset Management Market Study which noted several areas for further focus.
+On the 18 November the Financial Conduct Authority (FCA) published the Interim Report to its Asset Management Market Study, noting several areas for further focus.
 The overall study aims to assess how competition in the market is working and to what extent investors are getting value for money, and is set to be published in February 2017.
-The interim report provisionally highlights areas for concern or further investigation and was received by the press on 18 November.

 Following the success of our recent EPT breakfast briefing, which saw industry leaders come together and share their expertise on the upcoming requirements under the PRIIPs regulation, we thought we would share a quick video detailing how we can help you with your EPT needs.